 What are the Most Important Parts of a Roof Structure?

-Below we break down the most important roofing terms and the parts of a roof you’ll need to know when installing an entire roofing system.
+Below, our roofing experts break down the most important roofing terms and the parts of a roof you’ll need to know when installing an entire roofing system.

 Roof Decking or Roof Sheathing